-Hardcore PC gamers seem very enthusiastic over the release of first dedicated gaming OS ever!
-Recently, 300 steam machines have been dispatched to their beta testers along with instructions on how to install Steam OS on them.
+Hardcore PC gamers seem very enthusiastic over the release of the first dedicated gaming OS ever!
+Recently, 300 Steam machines have been dispatched to their beta testers along with instructions on how to install Steam OS on them.

 There are good chances that you are not one of those 300 beta testers.
 But still, in case you are itching to get your hands on this OS, you can download it for free from Steam Store and follow the instructions provided below to know how to install it.

-Prerequisites: Steam OS, 4GB or larger USB stick, some basic computer knowledge.
+Prerequisites: Steam OS, 4GB or larger USB stick, and some basic computer knowledge.

 How to Install SteamOS on Your PC

 Format your USB stick with FAT32 system and name it as “SYSRESTORE” without inverted commas.